import casadi as cs

 Since when creating free variables vector w we started by initial states before entering the loop to add controls and following states, we have that starting on index 0 the variables correspond to \(x_0\), index 1 to \(x_1\), and index 2 to \(u\).
 Since there are three variables, we recover then every 3 elements using slicing syntax.

-By calling method full() we convert CasADi DM numerical array to plain Numpy.
-Since this will produce one dimension per element, it is usefull to call ravel() and get an one-dimensional array.
+Calling the .full() method converts the CasADi DM numerical array to plain NumPy.
+Since this will produce one dimension per element, it is useful to call ravel() to get a one-dimensional array.

 xs = sol["x"].full().ravel()